Day 127 – 8/26/17

 We got to Montana and wondered what rules this state had.
 Bling and I walked into the only convenience store here in Lima and I turned to see a stand next to the door with chips at the top and beer at the bottom.
 Well that answered that question.
 I then turned to the checkout counter.
 There in the glass counter were the hand guns, behind the counter were the rifles, and all the ammo.
 That is not what I expected in a convenience store.
 You can get it all in Montana.

 Road-trail junction (04_243)

 Day 126 – 8/25/17

 The ground, for the last few miles, was all turned up and the plants were smashed down.
 Within a few minutes of leaving the spring, we came to the reason . . . sheep and many of them.
 This area is being used as an experiment on the affects sheep have in forested areas.
 As we worked our way around the sheep, the sheepdogs discovered us and let us know they were there to protect their flocks.
 Some hikers said the dogs were very aggressive, however we just saw dogs doing their job.
-However, it was a good thing that the trail lead away from the sheep to make the dogs quiet down.
+However, it was a good thing that the trail lead away from the sheep.
+Hiking away made the dogs quiet down.

 The weather was better today.
 There were thunderstorms, but not directly over us.
 One big one built up to the North of us, making us nervous, however, we hiked away from it.
 Tomorrow the weather should improve, but we will be in town, so we will not worry about it.